jnhuynh/exercises/README.md

 To validate output, pass any arbitrary 4th argument to enable debug logs or explicitly set it in source code.

+With the provided input & changes files in the repo, you can run the following to validate functionality.

+`./apply_changes.rb spotify.json changes.json output.json debug`

 # Design Decisions/Considerations

 ### Structure of Input file